 In addition, ad-hoc observations of practice are provided by the management team as they also cover a proportion of support where required.
-This provided further support ion understanding the needs of y/p and staff delivery of care where reviewing and reflect on good practice.
-Any poor practice observed will be dealt with through supervision or by following BBC procedures regarding poor performance.
+This can provide further support on understanding the needs of y/p and staff delivery of care where reviewing and reflecting on good practice.
+Any poor practice observed will be dealt with through supervision or by following BBC procedures regarding performance.

-All staff have an annual PDR review of their development, which enables them to identify training needed for the year ahead.
+All staff have an annual PPD review of their development, which enables them to identify personal and training needs for the year ahead.
 A written copy of their annual review is kept on the staff members support and supervision file.